scopplestone/testing/docs/userguide/040_visu_output.md

 which must be supplied for each particle species `x` separately.

+(sec:sampled-flow-field-and-surface-variables)=
-## Flow Field and Surface Variables
+## Sampled Flow Field and Surface Variables

 Flow field and surface outputs are available when the DSMC, BGK and FP methods are utilized (standalone or coupled with PIC) and stored in `*_DSMCState_*.h5`.
 A sampling over a certain number of iterations is performed to calculate the average macroscopic values such as number density, bulk velocity and temperature from the microscopic particle information.
 Two variants are available in PICLas, allowing to sample a certain amount of the simulation duration or to sample continuously during the simulation and output the result after the given number of iterations.

 The first variant is usually utilized to sample at the end of a simulation, when the steady state condition is reached.
-The first parameter `Part-TimeFracForSampling` defines the percentage that shall be sampled relative to the simulation end time $T_\mathrm{end}$ (Parameter: `TEnd`)
+The first parameter `Part-TimeFracForSampling` defines the percentage that shall be sampled relative to the simulation end time $T_\mathrm{end}$
+(Parameter: `TEnd`)

     Part-TimeFracForSampling = 0.1
     Particles-NumberForDSMCOutputs = 2

 `Particles-NumberForDSMCOutputs` defines the number of outputs during the sampling time.
-Example: The simulation end time is $T_\mathrm{end}=1$, thus sampling will begin at $T=0.9$ and the first output will be written at $T=0.95$.
+Example: The simulation end time is
+$T_\mathrm{end}=1$, thus sampling will begin at $T=0.9$ and the first output will be written at $T=0.95$.
 At this point the sample will NOT be resetted but continued.
 Therefore, the second and last output at $T=T_\mathrm{end}=1.0$ is not independent of the previous result but contains the sample of the complete sampling duration.
 It should be noted that if a simulation is continued at e.g. $T=0.95$, sampling with the given parameters will begin immediately.

 The second variant can be used to produce outputs for unsteady simulations, while still to be able to sample for a number of iterations (Parameter: `Part-IterationForMacroVal`).
 The first two flags allow to enable the output of flow field/volume and surface values, respectively.

     Part-WriteMacroVolumeValues = T
     Part-WriteMacroSurfaceValues = T
     Part-IterationForMacroVal = 100

 Example: The simulation end time is $T_\mathrm{end}=1$ with a time step of $\Delta t = 0.001$.
 With the parameters given above, we would sample for 100 iterations up to $T = 0.1$ and get the first output.
 Afterwards, the sample is deleted and the sampling begins anew for the following output at $T=0.2$.
 This procedure is repeated until the simulation end, resulting in 10 outputs with independent samples.

 Parameters indicating the quality of the simulation (e.g. the maximal collision probability in case of DSMC) can be enabled by